 About the Author

-The author, Tenaya Darlington, is a freelance blogger for the Di Bruno’s, who own the largest cheese counter in the city of Philadelphia.
+The author, Tenaya Darlington, is a freelance blogger for the Di Bruno’s, which owns the largest cheese counter in Philadelphia.
 Darlington is the self-proclaimed “Madame Fromage” and with the help of the Di Bruno family, wrote this well-organized guide to cheese with accompanying recipes.
-Alongside Chef Rob Sidor and everyone in the kitchen at the Di Bruno Bros on Chestnut Street, Darlington produced a number of unique and useful recipes throughout each chapter.
+Alongside Chef Rob Sidor and everyone in the kitchen at the Di Bruno Bros on Chestnut Street, Darlington produced several unique and useful recipes throughout each chapter.

 What's In The Book?